-Since you’re here, I’m guessing you’re looking for the same kind of shift.
-Maybe life’s gone a bit off-track, or you’re stuck in that classic cycle of trying to get it together… only to end up right back where you started.
-(Been there).
+Since you’re here, chances are you’re craving a shift of some kind.
+Maybe life feels a little off track, or you’re stuck in that familiar cycle of trying to get it together only to end up right back where you started.
+Or maybe your energy is low, motivation is “meh,” and you just need a spark to get moving again.
+This post is for you.

 So… What exactly is a 30 day challenge?